jethrolanda/rugbyexplorer-api/readme.md

 - To find the entity_id, visit the entity url page (Example: https://xplorer.rugby/jruc) then page source then find “entityId” there you will find the id.
 - To find competition_id, season and team_id just grab it from the rugbyexplorer url.
 Example: https://xplorer.rugby/jruc/fixtures-results?team=DZJhdynaY4wSDBQpQ&comp=mLGoqgHnacX2AnmgD&season=2025&tab=Results

+[top_scorer playerlist_id="57268" season="2024"]

+- I am copying the playerlist shortcode template (player-list.php) so that I can override the team id based on the current team page.
+- Requires playerlist_id to work properly.
+- Season attribute is optional.
+If no season then it will rely on the playerlist season setting.
+- Goto https://staging.focosme.com/wp-admin/edit.php?post_type=sp_list and create a top scorer for Try and Conversion.
+Just leave the team blank.
+- It will use the settings from the player list post id
+- If adde in the team template, this shortcode will just automatically detect the current team page id and autofilter the players based on the current team page.

 ---

 ## Blocks